pylearn-devops/sqs-listener/README.md

 - deletes successful messages,
 - and retries or sends failures to the DLQ.

-There are **two handler styles** you can use depending on your needs:
+**There are two handler styles you can use depending on your needs:**

----

 ### 🧩 1.
 Batch mode (recommended for throughput)